rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

    :width: 200 px
    :align: center

-In this ranking-by-choosing method, where we operate an epistemic fusion of iterated best and worst choices, alternative *D* is again ranked before alternative *G*.
-But the overall ranking result stresses furthermore the important fact that the most expensive site *A*, and the cheapest site *C*, both appear incomparable with most of the other alternatives, as is apparent from the Hasse diagram (see above) of the ranking-by-choosing relation.
+In this **ranking-by-choosing** method, where we operate an epistemic fusion of iterated best and worst choices, alternative *D* is again ranked before alternative *G*.
+The overall ranking result stresses the important fact that the most expensive site *A*, and the cheapest site *C*, both appear incomparable with most of the other alternatives, as is apparent from the Hasse diagram (see above) of the ranking-by-choosing relation.

-The best choice depends hence from the very importance the CEO is attaching to the three objectives he is considering.
-In this setting here, where he considers all three objectives to be **equi-significant**, compromise *D* gives actually the best choice.
-However, if costs do not play much role, it would be perhaps better to move to site *A*, and if, on the contrary, costs do matter a lot, the cheapest alternative *C* could definitely become a better choice.
+The best choice depends hence from the very importance the CEO is attaching to each of the three objectives he is considering.
+In the actual setting here, where he considers all three objectives to be **equi-significant**, site *D* represents actually the best choice candidate.
+However, if costs do not play much role, it would be perhaps better to decide to move to site *A*, or if, on the contrary, costs do matter a lot, moving to the cheapest alternative *C* could definitely be a better decision.

 It might be worth, as an *exercise*, to modify in the XMCDA data file this balance one of the other way, by raising and/or lowering the importance of minimizing the overall costs.
 What will become the best choice recommendation under both circumstances?